Queen Anne's funnel lift

 In keeping with the Golden Age decor permeating Queen Mary 2’s cabins and corridors, there’s a smart dress code: “Informal” requires a blazer for gentlemen, while “Formal” requests full black tie, adding a pleasing elegance to proceedings.

-Nor was I anticipating the presentation of a lengthy menu of male-specific treatments at the outstanding onboard Canyon Ranch spa, TARDIS-like in its expansive use of space, with 24 treatment rooms spread over two decks.
+Nor was I anticipating the presentation of a lengthy menu of male-specific treatments at the outstanding on board spa, TARDIS-like in its expansive use of space, with 24 treatment rooms spread over two decks.
 And that’s before even mentioning the opportunities I didn’t have time to experience, from fencing classes to sommelier lessons.
 To summarize, when it comes to men’s lifestyle choices, Queen Mary 2 offers up an embarrassment of riches: everything any major city does - served up with added panache.

-Pretty much everything onboard, from the understated hum of the engines to the chords of the resident string quartet, purrs elegance and finesse.
+Pretty much everything on board, from the understated hum of the engines to the chords of the resident string trio, purrs elegance and finesse.
 You half expect a young Frank Sinatra or Fred Astaire - both Cunard regulars in their day - to emerge from a Cryo-Chamber on one of the upper decks and stroll past you at any moment.